 “Oh I’m just one of the miners.”
 Jack Kipps was one of the names from the first two rows.
 Before I could thank my luck, he had grabbed my hand and started patting the top of it.

 “You young men saved my life.
 Thank you.”
 Kipps noticed he had dirtied his hand by touching mine, so he smeared it across the white cloth of the stretcher.
 “What can I do for you?”

-“Well I was hoping you could tell me if anyone in your row or the row in front of you was acting weird.”
+“Well I was hoping you could tell me if anyone in your row or the row in front of you was acting weird before the blast.”
 The old man squinted.

 “Did anyone seem afraid?
 Fidgety?
 Worried or angry?”

 “Let me think now…” Kipps stroked one of his cheeks, leaving a black tally of smoke dust behind.
 “Mrs. Rareteen was clutching her purse pretty tightly but I think it was because she had that little dog of hers in there.
 One time the little guy yelped when she was on live TV!
 Heheheh.”
 Kipps coughed and wiped at his lips, turning them black.
-In the midst of all this, it was getting difficult not to laugh.
-If this kept up, he might look like a lump of coal before they carted him away.
+If this kept up he might look like a lump of coal before they carted him away.